Matthew Lodge

-Matthew Lodge (born 31 May 1995) is a rugby league footballer who most recently played as a for the Manly Warringah Sea Eagles in the National Rugby League (NRL).
+Matthew Lodge (born 31 May 1995) is an Australian professional rugby league footballer who plays as a for the Leeds Rhinos in the Super League.

-He previously played for the Wests Tigers, Brisbane Broncos, New Zealand Warriors and the Sydney Roosters in the NRL.
+He previously played for the Wests Tigers, Brisbane Broncos, New Zealand Warriors, Sydney Roosters, Manly Warringah Sea Eagles and the North Queensland Cowboys in the NRL.

 Background

 Lodge was born in Sydney, New South Wales, Australia.

 He played his junior rugby league for St. Patricks Blacktown before being signed by the Penrith Panthers.

 Playing career

 Early career

 He played for Penrith's NYC team in 2012.

 In September 2012, Lodge signed a contract with the Melbourne Storm starting in 2013.
 He played for the Storm's NYC team in 2013 and 2014.
 He was named at in the 2013 NYC Team of the Year.